pueblos98/Demcon_challenge_festival_schedule/README.md

 (I will leave an example input in the file itself )

 2. **Execution:**
 Once the input is entered, navigate to `main.py` and run the code.
+Enter the minimum amount of hours there has to be between perfomances on the same stage.
 Upon completion, the schedule can be found in the `output` folder.

 3. **Output:**
 There are three files located in the `output` folder: